Updated April 2026

 Purchasing powerVaries by location

-GitLab$110K-$170KAgnosticFully remote since founding.
+Distributed-by-default DevOps platform$110K-$170KAgnosticFully remote since founding.
+Transparent salary calculator.
 Strong design culture.
-Transparent salary calculator.

 Will Remote UX Salaries Converge?